MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 ----

-## 5 - Connect the app to the database
+## 5 - Connect the web app to the database

 With the web app and Postgres database created, the next step is to connect the web app to the Postgres database in Azure.